-Here’s How To Make An IKEA Spice Rack Bookshelf For Children’s Rooms
+How To Make An IKEA Spice Rack Bookshelf That’s Brilliant For Kid’s Books

-Here’s How To DIY Your Own IKEA Spice Rack Bookshelf
+Here’s How To Make Your Own IKEA Spice Rack Bookshelf

 Want to make some simple bookshelves for children rooms, using a quick and easy IKEA hack?
-Here is our IKEA spice rack bookshelves made using IKEA Bekvam Spice racks.
+Here’s how to make IKEA spice rack bookshelves made using IKEA Bekvam Spice racks.

-These are new bedside bookshelves in our toddler’s room, which are painted Ikea Bekvam spice racks.
-It’s probably one of the simplest IKEA hacks – where people take the furniture and use it for something else – but a really good one that means you can store and display kid’s books.
+Here are the bedside bookshelves in our toddler’s room, which are painted Ikea Bekvam spice racks.
+It’s a very simple IKEA hack – where people take the furniture and use it for something else – but a really good one that means you can store and display kid’s books.

 - The IKEA Bekvam shelves cost around £3.50